 This is why I feel I might agree with a little bit of what you said at the end, that maybe we could consult the lawyers, which articles in the Bill of Fundamental Rights must be entrenched.
 If it is not the whole Bill of Fundamental Rights, which articles in the Bill of Fundamental Rights must be entrenched?
 For example, if I look at Article 6 - Protection of Life, honest to God I don't think there is anybody in this House who will ever stand up and say we must amend protection of life.
 How can we amend the protection of life?
-Even from whatever reliamend the protection of life?
-Even from whatever reliamend to whatever the case may be, the point of deparaments.

-ture is the protection of life, and I do not think that human values will be lowered to such an extent that the protection of human life would no longer be necessary.
+Even from whatever religious point of view, whether you are Islamic, Confusius, Budhist or whatever the case may be, the point of departure is the protection of life, and I do not think that human values will be lowered to such an extent that the protection of human life would no longer be necessary.
 And the respect of human dignity...